Hurricane Roslyn makes landfall in Mexico, avoids resorts

-MEXICO CITY (AP) — Hurricane Roslyn slammed into a sparsely populated stretch of Mexico’s Pacific coast between the resorts of Puerto Vallarta and Mazatlan Sunday morning, then declined to tropical storm force and quickly moved inland.

-By Sunday night, Roslyn had winds of 30 mph (45 kph), down from its peak of 130 mph.
-The U.S. National Hurricane Center said Roslyn was about 50 miles (80 kilometers) west-northwest of the northern city of Monterrey.
+By Sunday morning, Roslyn had winds of 90 mph (150 kph), down from its peak of 130 mph.
+The U.S. National Hurricane Center said Roslyn was about 95 miles (150 kms) east-southeast of the resort of Mazatlan.

-The hurricane was moving northeast at 22 miles per hour (35 kph) and was expected to lose strength further as it moves inland.
-The center expects Roslyn would dissipate before reaching Texas.
+The hurricane was moving north-northeast at 20 miles per hour (31 kph) and was expected to lose force as it moves further inland.

-Local media reported two people died after taking shelter in unstable structures that collapsed during the storm, but the Nayarit state civil defense office said it could not confirm those deaths.

 While it missed a direct hit, Roslyn brought heavy rain and high waves to Puerto Vallarta, where ocean surges lashed the beachside promenade.